bgd-labs/aave-stk-v1-5/diffs/StakedTokenV2Rev3_code_diff.md

      (
        mapping(address => mapping(uint256 => Snapshot)) storage snapshots,
        mapping(address => uint256) storage snapshotsCounts,
-@@ -1207,7 +1439,7 @@ abstract contract GovernancePowerDelegationERC20 is ERC20, IGovernancePowerDeleg
+@@ -1207,7 +1432,7 @@ abstract contract GovernancePowerDelegationERC20 is ERC20, IGovernancePowerDeleg
     * In this initial implementation with no AAVE minting, simply returns the current supply
     * A snapshots mapping will need to be added in case a mint function is added to the AAVE token in the future **/
 -  function totalSupplyAt(uint256 blockNumber) external view override returns (uint256) {
-+  function totalSupplyAt(uint256 blockNumber) external override view returns (uint256) {
++  function totalSupplyAt(uint256) external override view returns (uint256) {
      return super.totalSupply();
    }

-@@ -1273,10 +1505,10 @@ abstract contract GovernancePowerDelegationERC20 is ERC20, IGovernancePowerDeleg
+@@ -1273,10 +1498,10 @@ abstract contract GovernancePowerDelegationERC20 is ERC20, IGovernancePowerDeleg
          snapshotsCounts,
          from,
          uint128(previous),